alwinjr10/Python-Final-project/preposal.md

 ## What idea(s) do you have for your final project?
 TODO
-I'm thinking about making a small game like snake or ill try to make calculator
+I'm thinking about making a small game like snake or ill try to make calculator or like a typing speed tester

 ## If you plan to collaborate with one or two classmates, what are their names?
 TODO